Course Code: ipc

 In this lesson, you will learn how people can change the direction of a conversation to advance a personal agenda.
 This lesson explores the strategies of persuasion, characteristics of credibility, and how to achieve a sense of control in a communication situation.

 Your last lesson identifies various types of interpersonal conflicts.
-You will also learn explore the ways different cultural groups and identities approach and resolve conflict.
-You will learn how to dissect a conflict and apply four steps to successful conflict resolution.
+You will also explore the ways that different cultural groups and identities approach and resolve conflict.
+You will then learn how to dissect a conflict and apply four steps to successful conflict resolution.

 Laurel Bragstad combines her understanding of communication theory and human relationships to design curriculum in interpersonal communication, public speaking, journalism, persuasion, and theory and research.
 With a Master of Arts degree in interpersonal communication and rhetoric, she has taught a wide range of courses to undergraduate and graduate students.
 Her publications include several articles in ETC: The Journal for the International Society of General Semantics, a chapter in Classroom Exercises for General Semantics (published by the International Society of General Semantics), and a novel entitled In the Comfort of Shadows.

 There are no prerequisites to take this course.

 The instructional materials required for this course are included in enrollment and will be available online.

 Instructor-Led: A new session of each course begins each month.
 Please refer to the session start dates for scheduling.

 Self-Paced: You can start this course at any time your schedule permits.

 Instructor-Led: Once a session starts, two lessons will be released each week, for the 6 week duration of your course.
 You will have access to all previously released lessons until the course ends.